oak-jpeg/Engky/README.md

 ---

 <div align="center">
-Made with ❤️ for learning English
+Thank you for watching and feedback.
 </div>